1995123xh/kMC/README.md

 A kinetic Monte-Carlo model for predicting isotopic structures of small organic molecules in catagensis

 ### Prerequisite
-Install Matlab version > R2015b.
+Install Matlab.
+Version needs to be newer than R2015b.
 Select 'parellel computing toolbox' package when prompt during installation.

 ### Input
 Every input (e.g. 'kIA.mat') is a binary data file that contains two types of datas: